SeaQL/seaql.github.io/sea-orm-pro/docs/03-site-config/03-dashboard.md

 # ...
 ```

-#### Fetching Chart Data
+### Fetching Chart Data

 A unique key, `chart`, is defined for each chart to fetch chart data from the backend API.
-The aggregation query can be found in the admin controller:
+The SQL query can be found in the admin controller:

 ```rust title=src/controllers/admin.rs
 pub async fn dashboard(